teefouad/speedux/readme.md

 # Quick Tutorial

 Using Speedux is pretty easy and straight-forward.
-First step is to wrap your application in a `Provider` component and the second step is to use the [`connect`](#connectcomponent-configuration) function to connect your components to the store.
+First step is to wrap your application in a `Provider` component and the second step is to use the [`useRedux`](#hooks) hook or the [`connect`](#connectcomponent-configuration) function to connect your components to the store.
 Normal Redux stuff but with less code.

 To understand how it works, let's take an example of a very simple counter app that displays three buttons.
 One button increases the count on click, another button decreases the count and a third button would reset the count.